Masthead Background Image

 If you’re going to build a solar array on top of a commercial building or the roof of a home, it isn’t necessarily any more difficult than building an array on the ground on top of a landfill or some other site.
 But there are factors that you need to consider with the building’s roof that you don’t need to consider on the ground:

 • The roof’s warranty.
 The ground doesn’t have a warranty.
-But roofs do and anything that you build on a roof has to be done with the warranty in mind.
+But roofs do, and anything you build on a roof must be done with the warranty in mind.

 • The age of the building.